A History of OSI-CAN

 To empower and encourage them to strive for recovery, resiliency and

-post traumatic growth through self-determination while creating a greater
+post-traumatic growth through self-determination while creating greater public awareness.